 Osceola National Forest in North-Central Florida has three developed campgrounds but only one, Ocean Pond, is suitable for recreational vehicles: 19 sites have electric and water hook-ups, 28 have only water hook-ups and 20 sites are primitive.

-All three accommodate backpackers who enjoy dispersed tent camping.
+All three forests accommodate backpackers for dispersed tent camping.
 Nightly rates vary from $10 to $30.

 Camping with the Army Corps of Engineers